sidd91/AlexnetBenchmarking/README.md

-The GPU directory hosts the Cuda version of Alexnet and Opencl version of Alexnet
+GPU directory will hosts the Cuda version of Alexnet and Opencl version of Alexnet.
+Initially, it's structure will look like this.

 ```
 GPU
 │   ├── AlexNet_cuda